-The common eider is a peaceful and tame sea duck with habitat on the northern coasts of Europe, in North America and eastern Siberia.
-It breeds in Arctic where it forms large flocks on coastal waters.
+The common eider is a peaceful and tame sea duck with a habitat on the northern coasts of Europe, in North America and eastern Siberia.
+It breeds in the Arctic where it forms large flocks on coastal waters.
 Icelandic farmers have a long and mutually beneficial relationship with the bird.
-The eider’s nest is built close to the sea and the farmers keep a watchful eye out for the colonies that choose their costal land to nest.
+The eider’s nest is built close to the sea, and the farmers watch carefully for the colonies that choose their coastal land to nest.
 They line their nests with eiderdown, plucked by the female from her own breast.
-This incredible lining has been harvested carefully for filling pillows and comforters for generations, and the mama duck in turn, gets protection and care from the farmer.
-The farmers are careful to leave enough down for the duck to keep her eggs warm and she will instinctively and slowly pluck more, each time the down is harvested over the summer.
+This incredible lining has been harvested carefully for filling pillows and comforters for generations, and the mama duck, in turn, gets protection and care from the farmer.
+The farmers are careful to leave enough down for the duck to keep her eggs warm, and she will instinctively and slowly pluck more each time the down is harvested over the summer.
 The Eiderdown duvet is a rarity in itself.
-Each year roughly 3500 kg of Eiderdown is produced worldwide and of that over 3000 kg originates from Iceland.
+Each year roughly 3500 kg of Eiderdown is produced worldwide; of that, over 3000 kg originates from Iceland.
 Roughly 1,2 kg of down is used in each Eiderdown duvet, making the total global production of, Eiderdown duvets approximately 3000 duvets.

 Consumer awareness is key

 “Sadly, people are buying fake products, or at best, eiderdown mixed with other types of down, lessening the natural quality of the eiderdown.
 A duvet filled with pure eiderdown is a rarity.
 There is a limited natural supply of this eco-sustainable commodity.” comments Mr Hilmar Kristinsson, a 28th generation Skarð inhabitant and founding partner of Royal Eiderdown.